Bashar al-Assad: Left-wing

+Pro-Putin, Pro-soviet and Pro-Assad protests in Russia, amidst the Russian intervention in the Syrian Civil War.

 Bashar al-Assad is widely criticised by left-wing activists and intellectuals world-wide for appropriating leftist ideologies and its socialist, progressive slogans as a cover for his own family rule and to empower a loyalist clique of elites at the expense of ordinary Syrians.
-His close alliance with clergy-ruled Khomeinist, Iran and its sectarian militant networks; while simultaneously pursuing a policy of locking up left-wing critics of Assad family has been subject to heavy criticism.
+His close alliance with clergy-ruled Khomeinist Iran and its sectarian militant networks while simultaneously pursuing a policy of locking up left-wing critics of Assad family has been subject to heavy criticism.

 The Egyptian branch of the Iraqi Ba'ath movement has declared its strong support to the Syrian revolution; denouncing Ba'athist Syria as a repressive dictatorship controlled by the "Assad gang".
 It has attacked Assad family's Ba'athist credentials, accusing the Syrian Ba'ath party of acting as the borderguards of Israel ever since its overthrowal of the Ba'athist National Command during the 1966 coup d'état.
 Describing Bashar al-Assad as a disgraceful person for inviting hostile powers like Iran to Syria, Egyptian Ba'athists have urged the Syrian revolutionaries to unite in their efforts to overthrow the Assad regime and resist foreign imperialism.

 Describing Assad's regime as a mafia state that thrives on corruption and sectarianism, Lebanese socialist academic Gilbert Achcar stated: Bashar Assad's cousin became the richest man in the country, controlling – it is widely believed – over half of the economy.
 And that's only one member of the ruling clan...
 The clan functions as a real mafia, and has been ruling the country for several decades.
 This constitutes the deep root of the explosion, in combination with the fact that the Syrian regime is one of the most despotic in the region.
 Compared to Assad's Syria, Mubarak's Egypt was a beacon of democracy and political freedom!...
 What is specific to this regime is that Assad's father has reshaped and reconstructed the state apparatus, especially its hard nucleus – the armed forces – in order to create a Pretorian guard for itself.
 The army, especially its elite forces, is tied to the regime itself in various ways, most prominently through the use of sectarianism.
 Even people who had never heard of Syria before know now that the regime is based on one minority in the country – about 10% of the population; the Alawites.The Progressive Socialist Party (PSP) in Lebanon has taken an anti-Assad stance and organised mass-protests in support of the Syrian revolution.
 In August 2012, PSP publicly denounced the Assad government as a "killing machine" engaged in slaughtering Syrian people.
 PSP leader Ayman Kamaleddine demanded the expulsion of the Syrian ambassador from Lebanon, describing him as "the representative of the murderer regime in Lebanon".